 The faculty advisor for Phi Alpha Theta is Dr. Brian Crim, assistant professor of history.

-The ceremony featured comments from Professor Adam Dean concerning the value of internship experiences in the profession.
+The ceremony featured comments from LC alum and adjunct professor Tessa Evans and Professor Adam Dean concerning the value of internship experiences in the profession.
 Professor Dean noted new opportunities with the City of Lynchburg and the Historic Sandusky House.
-This year's initiates all share a love of history and include not only majors in history but also in international relations, criminology, political science, communication studies, and interdisciplinary studies-teacher education.
+This year’s initiates all share a love of history and include not only majors in history but also in international relations, criminology, political science, communication studies, and interdisciplinary studies-teacher education.

-On Saturday, March 23, 2013, one undergraduate and three graduate history students presented their original research at the Phi Alpha Theta Regional Conference hosted by Christopher Newport University.
+On Saturday, March 21, the Virginia Phi Alpha Theta Regional Conference was hosted by Hampton University.